davide3011/palladium-ln/doc/developers-guide/app-development.md

 title: App Development
 slug: app-development
 content:
-  excerpt: Build a lightning application using Core Lightning APIs.
+  excerpt: Build a lightning application using Palladium Lightning APIs.
 privacy:
   view: public
 ---

 ## Interacting with CLN Node

-There are several ways to connect and interact with a Core Lightning node in order to build a lightning app or integrate lightning in your application.
+There are several ways to connect and interact with a Palladium Lightning node in order to build a lightning app or integrate lightning in your application.

 - Using **[JSON-RPC commands](doc:json-rpc)** if you're building an application in the same system as the CLN node.
 - Using **[REST APIs](doc:rest)** if you're building an application in a remote client and want to connect to the CLN node over a secure network using REST interface.